kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - Use an oscilloscope test for a 1.77 Mhz Clock Signal on Pin 6 of the Z-80 CPU Socket
   - If not found then need to trace back to main oscillator
   - Consider installing C61 (Patch) to make main oscillator run.
-- Connect a monitor (CRT preferable), you should see a video raster.
+- Connect a CRT (preferable) monitor, you should see a video raster.
 - Insert video generation chips
   - Static video RAM chips.
   - Insert character generator ROM.